dac514/sux0r/trunk/sux0r2/includes/symbionts/htmLawed/htmLawed_README.txt

   These default sets are used when '$config["schemes"]' is not set (see section:- #2.2).
 To over-ride the defaults, '$config["schemes"]' is defined as a string of semi-colon-separated sub-strings of type 'attribute: comma-separated schemes'.
 E.g., 'href: mailto, http, https; onclick: javascript; src: http, https'.
 For unspecified attributes, 'file', 'http' and 'https' are permitted.
 This can be changed by passing schemes for '*' in '$config["schemes"]'.
 E.g., 'href: mailto, http, https; *: https, https'.

-  Thus, `to allow Javascript`, one can set '$config["schemes"]' as 'href: mailto, http, https; *: https, https, javascript'.

   '*' can be put in the list of schemes to permit all protocols.
 E.g., 'style: *; img: http, https' results in protocols not being checked in 'style' attribute values.
 However, in such cases, any relative-to-absolute URL conversion, or vice versa, (section:- #3.4.4) is not done.

+  Thus, `to allow Javascript`, one can set '$config["schemes"]' as 'href: mailto, http, https; *: http, https, javascript', or 'href: mailto, http, https, javascript; *: http, https, javascript', or '*: *', and so on.

   As a side-note, one may find 'style: *' useful as URLs in 'style' attributes can be specified in a variety of ways, and the patterns that htmLawed uses to identify URLs may mistakenly identify non-URL text.